Skip to content

 MeasureTime frameDescription

-Group 2: Change From Baseline to Week 52 in Lumbar Spine (LS) Bone Mineral Density (BMD) Z-score Measured by Dual-energy X-ray Absorptiometry (DEXA)Baseline to Week 52BMD of the LS is measured using DEXA
+Group 2: Change From Baseline to Week 24 in Lumbar Spine (LS) Bone Mineral Density (BMD) Z-score Measured by Dual-energy X-ray Absorptiometry (DEXA)Baseline up to Week 24BMD of the LS is measured using DEXA.

 Secondary